-Beginning and Established Farmers: Join the Farmer Network!
+Beginning & Established Farmers/Ranchers: Join the Farmer Network!

-The Farmer Network is a networking group that connects beginning and established farmers to farm-related opportunities through resource-sharing and education.
+The Farmer Network is a networking group of Dakota Rural Action members that connects beginning and established farmers and ranchers to farm-related opportunities through resource-sharing and education.

 Opportunities within the Farmer Network:

-*Information about on-farm education opportunities, local farm internships and employment, and land and equipment linking resources.
+- Information about on-site education opportunities, local internships and employment, and land and equipment linking resources.

 What does the Farmer Network Do?

-The goal of the Farmer Network is to create a networked community of beginning and established farmers through resource sharing opportunities and education.
+The goal of the Farmer Network is to create a networked community of beginning and established farmers and ranchers through resource sharing opportunities and education.

 The Farmer Network will host 6-8 farm tours or skills sessions this summer and will present multiple Winter Workshops on farm-related topics such as production, financials/record-keeping, and enterprise profitability.
 Check out 2012′s Summer Farm Tours & Skills Sessions.

-Additionally, the Farmer Network handbook is published once a year and spotlights mentor farmers along with any opportunities available on their farm.
-Beginning farmers are also listed with the resources they are seeking as they start their farm enterprise.
-The online list serve is active year round and circulates information about special events such as work days or short farm projects; farm opportunities like equipment or farm product sales; hiring of interns and employees; and even questions related to production.
+Additionally, the Farmer Network handbook is published once a year and spotlights mentor farmers along with any opportunities available on their farm or ranch.
+Beginning farmers are also listed with the resources they are seeking as they start their sustainable enterprise.
+The online list serve is active year round and circulates information about special events such as work days or short farm projects; farm opportunities like equipment or product sales; hiring of interns and employees; and even questions related to production.

 Who is part of the Farmer Network?

-Currently there are over 60 members of the Farmer Network.
+Currently there are over 80 Dakota Rural Action members in the Farmer Network.
 Members come from all across South Dakota as well as neighboring regions.
 Here is a map showing how members of the Farmer Network are located across the region:

 View Farmer Network in a larger map